Model (person): Runway modelling

 Male and female models must also possess clear skin, healthy hair, and attractive facial features.
 Stringent weight and body proportion guidelines form the selection criteria by which established, and would‑be, models are judged for their placement suitability, on an ongoing basis.
 There can be some variation regionally, and by market tier, subject to current prevailing trends at any point, in any era, by agents, agencies and end-clients.

 Formerly, the required measurements for models were 35"-23.5"-35" in (90-60-90 cm), the alleged measurements of Marilyn Monroe.
 Today's fashion models tend to have measurements closer to the AMA-recommended shape, but some – such as Afghan model Zohre Esmaeli – still have 35"-23.5"-35" measurements.
 Although in some fashion centres, a size 00 is more desirable than a size 0.

-The often thin shape of many fashion models has been criticized for warping girls' body image and encouraging eating disorders.
+The often thin shape of many fashion models has been criticised for warping girls' body image and encouraging eating disorders.
 Organisers of a fashion show in Madrid in September 2006 turned away models who were judged to be underweight by medical personnel who were on hand.
 In February 2007 a Uruguayan model, Luisel Ramos, died from heart problems secondary to malnutrition.
 Her sister Eliana Ramos also was a model and had died immediately after a runway show several months prior.
-They were amongst the three fashion models to die of malnutrition in a six month span.
+They were amongst the three fashion models to die of malnutrition in a six-month span.
 The other victim was Ana Carolina Reston.
 Luisel Ramos died of heart failure caused by anorexia nervosa just after stepping off the catwalk.
-In 2015, France passed a law requiring models to be declared healthy by a doctor in order to participate in fashion shows.
+In 2015, France passed a law requiring models to be declared healthy by a doctor to participate in fashion shows.
 The law also requires re-touched images to be marked as such in magazines.

-Magazine modeling
+Magazine modelling

-Fashion modeling also includes modeling clothing in fashion magazines.
+Fashion modelling also includes modelling clothing in fashion magazines.
 In Japan, there are different types of fashion magazine models.
 Exclusive models (専属モデル, senzoku moderu) are models who regularly appear in a fashion magazine and model exclusively for it.
 On the other hand, street models, or "reader models" (読者モデル, dokusha moderu), are amateur models who model part-time for fashion magazines in conjunction to school work and their main jobs.
 Unlike professional models, street models are meant to represent the average person in appearance and do not appear on runways.
-Street models are also not exclusively contracted to fashion magazines.
-If a street model is popular enough, some of them become exclusive models.
-Many fashion icons and musicians in Japan began their career as street models, including Kaela Kimura and Kyary Pamyu Pamyu.
+Street models are not exclusively contracted to fashion magazines.
+If a street model is popular enough, some become exclusive models.
+Many fashion icons and musicians in Japan began their careers as street models, including Kaela Kimura and Kyary Pamyu Pamyu.